ASKurz/blogdown5/content/blog/2023-02-15-causal-inference-with-bayesian-models/index.md

 ```

     ##
     ##   Term Estimate 2.5 % 97.5 %
-    ##  1 - 0    0.202 0.1091  0.297
+    ##  1 - 0    0.202 0.109  0.297
     ##
-    ## Prediction type:  response
-    ## Columns: type, term, estimate, conf.low, conf.high
+    ## Columns: term, estimate, conf.low, conf.high

 For the sake of brevity, I’m going to skip the other `\(\tau_\text{CATE}\)` example from the [last post](https://timely-flan-2986f4.netlify.app/blog/2023-02-13-causal-inference-with-logistic-regression/#compute-operatornamemathbbe-p_i1--mathbf-c--mathbf-c-mathbf-d--mathbf-d---operatornamemathbbe-p_i0--mathbf-c--mathbf-c-mathbf-d--mathbf-d-from-glm2).
 The workflow is nearly the same.
 You just need to put different covariate values into the `nd` predictor grid.
-Then summarize to with the workflow that suits your needs.
+Then summarize the posterior(s) with the workflow that suits your needs.

 #### Compute `\(\mathbb E (p_i^1 - p_i^0 \mid \mathbf C_i, \mathbf D_i)\)` from `fit4`.